-Name(s) of course instructor(s): Anastasios Drakos, Konstantinos Kassimatis
+Name(s) of course instructor(s): Adjuct faculty

 This course is an introduction in Financial Management.
 During the first few weeks students will become familiar with basic concepts in finance such as present and futures value and amortization while on the course of the program the most basic areas in corporate finance such as investment decision techniques and financing of investment projects and cost of capital are extensively analyzed, both in theoretical and practical terms.